 From beginning to building to being, Kingfisher Bay Resort had to measure up as a place fit to grace this extraordinary environmental treasure.

-Despite being only a few hours from one of Australia's largest cities, Fraser is home to only a handful of people, is half National Park and has at last attained World Heritage listing.
-Only sandy forest tracks exist and only experienced fourwheel drivers attempt to drive them.
+Despite being only a few hours from one of Australia's largest cities - Brisbane, Fraser is home to only a handful of people, is mostly National Park and has at last attained World Heritage listing.
+Only sandy forest tracks exist and only experienced four-wheel drivers attempt to drive them.